ericwhitefield/use-why-render-plus/README.md

 ### Options

 Configure the output how you like.
-For exmaple, highlight only value changes, or put full state output on each re-rener.
+For exmaple, highlight only value changes, or put full state output on each re-render.

 ```tsx
 const optionsDefault: OPTIONS = {